sachipanda01/docusaurusdemo/my-website/docs/styleguide.md

 #### Topic types

-In the software industry, it is a best practice to organize documentation in different types.
+In the software industry, it is a best practice to organise documentation in different types.
 For example:

 `Concepts`
 `Tasks`
 `Reference`
 `Troubleshooting`

-Each page should contains multiple topic types.
+Each page should contain multiple topic types.
 For example, a page with the title Pipelines, which is generated from a file called index.md, can include a concept and multiple task and reference topics.

 #### Work with directories and files